lensesio/schema-registry-ui/README.md

 [schema-registry-ui.demo.lenses.io](http://schema-registry-ui.demo.lenses.io)

 ## Kafka Development Experience
-Excellent Kafka development experience available for *free* at https://lenses.io/downloads/lenses/
+For an excellent Kafka development experience that is free for developers check out https://lenses.io/downloads/lenses/

 ## Prerequisites
 You will need schema-registry installed with CORS enabled.